ghc-proposals/ghc-proposals/proposals/0000-multiple-standalone-deriving.md

 ## Motivation

-Being able to write a deriving strategy once and use it multiple times can save a considerable amount of typing, especially when types get long For example, one might wish to do something like
+Being able to write a deriving strategy once and use it multiple times can save a considerable amount of typing, especially when types get long.
+For example, one might wish to do something like

 ```haskell